Dr. Donald A. DePalma

 Don DePalma has been involved in shaping the globalization strategies of some of the world's largest firms and the market strategies of the industry's most influential language service and technology providers.

-As the original founder of CSA Research in 1999, Don has been instrumental in establishing the company as the preeminent market research firm in localization and globalization.
-He initiated CSA’s coverage of localization maturity, enterprise language processing, business-driven globalization, machine translation, return on investment for localization, and multicultural domestic marketing.
+As the founder of CSA Research in 1999, Don has been instrumental in establishing the company as the preeminent market research firm in localization and globalization.
+He initiated CSA Research’s coverage of localization maturity, enterprise language processing, business-driven globalization, machine translation, return on investment for localization, and multicultural domestic marketing.

 A writer and lecturer, Don is frequently quoted on the topics of online marketing, content management, multicultural marketing, localization, return on investment, and website globalization.
 His book, Business Without Borders, has been widely used in university and business training courses.